 Oversight responsibility of Police Portfolio Committee

-The Police Portfolio Committee is responsible for the oversight of the Department of Police as well the as the following statutory entities:
+The Police Portfolio Committee is responsible for oversight of the Department of Police and the SA Police Service (SAPS) as well as the following statutory entities:

 Working in Committees allows Parliament to: